Melissa1909/preterm-brain-heterogeneity/README.md

 ## Usage
 ### `Lifespan` submodule
 The submodule `Lifespan` contains the [pretrained normative models](https://doi.org/10.1038/s41586-022-04554-y) and code to refit them.
-Credit goes to @rb643 and @jms290 for providing the code and models.
+Credit goes to R. Bethlehem (@rb643) and J. Seidlitz (@jms290) for providing the code and models.
 The submodule is included in the repository to ensure reproducibility of the results.
 Furthermore, a minimal adaptation of the code was necessary to fit the models to the data of the publication (i.e., the only adaptation was to not remove all variables before refitting the models, so that the functions can be run with passing variables).

 ### `/data`
 The subfolders would contain the data used in the publication but are empty due to data protection regulations.